geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/amd-radeon-hd-7470-1gb.md

   4. Set up [this custom memcpy.so](https://gist.github.com/Coreforge/91da3d410ec7eb0ef5bc8dee24b91359) to be preloaded on the system.
   5. Reboot.

 Once that's done, you should be able to get Xorg working, or just a console.
-Note that the driver doesn't seem quite stable yet.
+Note that the driver doesn't seem quite stable yet, and many features of the card are not accessible.

 See linked GitHub issue for more details and progress getting the card working.